 6. Museum Boijmans van Beuningen Depot

-Opening in summer 2021, the depot will give visitors a unique behind the scenes look into the world of art conservation, art restoration, and museum management.
-To top it off, visitors will have free access to the rooftop garden which offers panorama views of the city.
+Open since the summer of 2021, the depot gives visitors a unique behind-the-scenes look into the world of art conservation, art restoration, and museum management.
+To top it off, visitors have free access to the rooftop garden, which offers panoramic views of the city.

 7. Witte Huis: where past and present come together

 Rotterdam is a city of contrasts, and the Witte Huis is where history and modernity really unite.
 Built between 1897 and 1898 in the Art Nouveau style, it was the very first skyscraper in Europe and, for a long time, remained the tallest building in the Netherlands.

 The idea to build the Netherlands’ ‘White House’ came from Gerrit van der Schuijt, who was inspired by the many skyscrapers he admired on his travels to New York.

 He and his brother Herman, then in their thirties, already owned a couple of buildings in the Wijnhaven area, so they simply decided to tear them down to make space for the new building.